 Terminate.
 With extreme prejudice.

-Rage Against The Reflection: Yes, Martin Sheen really just punched a mirror, and it's not made of Soft Glass.
+- Rage Against the Reflection: Yes, Martin Sheen really just punched a mirror, and it's not the kind made from Soft Glass.
 It wasn't staged as he was drunk at the time.
-Martin Sheen actually noted in later interviews about his involvement with the movie that he was struggling with personal demons at the time, so you could say that Willard's insanity/despair is actually Martin Sheen's being imposed on the character.
+Martin Sheen actually noted in later interviews about his involvement with the movie that he was struggling with personal demons at the time, so you could say that Willard's insanity/despair is actually Sheen's being imposed on the character.
 An unplanned Anger Montage is used for continuity issues because Sheen injured himself.

-Re Cut: Apocalypse Now Redux has no credits, adds almost an hour of footage and alters the order or pace of some scenes.
-Notably it puts back the plantation scene, a contextual encounter that Coppola grudgingly had to cut due to problems with the illumination.
+- Re Cut: The Redux has no credits, adds almost an hour of footage and alters the order or pace of some scenes.
+Notably it puts back the French plantation scene, a contextual encounter that Coppola grudgingly had to cut due to problems with the illumination.

 Kurtz: I have seen horrors, horrors that you have seen.
 You have a right to kill me, you have a right to do that, but you have no right to judge me.